- Arts and Design

 It is always best to choose a photo that is yours as using someone else's could land you into trouble.
 However if you wish you can use one of my images.

-I have placed two slightly different versions of the original image in the photo box to the right of this text.
+I have placed two slightly different versions of the original image in the photo box above this text.
 You can also see full size versions of those two images below.

 Recoloring the image

 Load your chosen image into Paint Shop Pro X2 and then go through the adjust menu and find Color Balance.
 Play around with the settings until you get the desired result.

 Next try changing the settings for Hue and Saturation using the Hue Saturation and Lightness settings.
 Also play about with the Chanel mixer and RGB settings.
 These can all be found under the adjust menu

 It is up to you what the image looks like. it does not have to be the same shades as my finished image.

 Adding The Moons

 First you will need to select the sky using the magic wand and then convert the selection to a layer in the selection menu.
 Then using the background eraser tool take out the sky from the original part of the image.
 Promote the background layer to a raster layer then swap the two layers around.

 Create a new layer and place it between the two existing ones this will be where you place your moons.